 Another impacting teacher was Mr. Johnson, the art teacher.
 I had been talented with drawing for many years.
 Mr. Johnson helped to magnify my knowledge and skill in that area greatly.
 I even considered majoring at college in art.
 He was an energetic soul.
 He knew how to connect with kids and have fun, but also gain their respect.

 My senior year I received three awards.
 Awards that I was not trying to earn, but did earn just because of my academic commitments and character traits.
 At the last assembly I attended at the end of the school year, I was awarded with being the second fastest typer in the school (This was before computers so it wasn’t called keyboarding.
-They were manual and electric type writers.
-Computers were just starting to gain a foot-hold educational priority.
+There were manual and electric typewriters.
+Computers were just barely starting to gain a foothold as far as a standard in educational priority.
 Let’s put it this way, computers were so new that the less-than-fully-qualified football coach taught the computer class.
 Black screens with yellow dot characters was the norm.)